hermes-garcia/hermes-garcia/README.md

 **About me**
 - ❤️ I love coding on interesting projects
-- 🛠 Currently working with NextJS, React, NestJS, Adobe Commerce and others
 - 🤝 Open to collaborate on awesome projects
 - ✉️ Reach me out at [hermes@hermesgarcia.com](mailto:hermes@hermesgarcia.com)